hiranyasemindi/finance-tracker/README.md

 └── types/                  # TypeScript interfaces and types
 ```

-## Backend Integration
+## Database Schema

-The frontend is ready to be connected to a backend API.
-The following endpoints will be needed:

-- Authentication (signup, signin, password reset)
-- CRUD operations for transactions, categories, budgets, and accounts
-- Reports generation and analytics
+The application uses Prisma ORM with a PostgreSQL database.
+The schema includes models for:

+- Users
+- Accounts
+- Transactions
+- Categories
+- Budgets
+- Password Reset Tokens

+You can find the complete schema in the `prisma/schema.prisma` file.

 ## Customization